Mugabe party vows to boost black ownership of Zimbabwe economy

-The local unit of Barclays Plc, Barclays Bank Zimbabwe (BARC.ZI), plunged 20 percent and top hotelier Meikles Limited (KMAL.ZI) was down 18.75 percent.
+The local unit of Barclays Plc, Barclays Bank Zimbabwe , plunged 20 percent and top hotelier Meikles Limited was down 18.75 percent.

-Before the July 31 election, the index hit a series of highs on hopes Prime Minister Morgan Tsvangirai might unseat the 89-year-old Mugabe at his third attempt.
+Before the July 31 election, the index hit a series of highs on hopes Prime Minister Morgan Tsvangirai might unseat the 89-year-old Mugabe at his third time of trying.

 On Tuesday, ZANU-PF ran full-page advertisements in newspapers saying its crushing election win was an endorsement of "black economic empowerment" plans that target foreign-owned companies including banks and mines.